kamyabnazari/genraft-ai/README.md

 # Genraft AI

-⚠️ This project is work in progress, reaching 0.1.0 version end of November 2023!

-If it becomes popular, further work will be made on this project, it depends on the support made by you guys.

 <div style="text-align: center;">
   <img src="misc/genraft_ai_icon.png" alt="Genraft AI Framework Logo" style="max-width: 30%; height: auto; display: block; margin: 0 auto;">
 </div>